astronomer/docs/astro/first-DAG-cli.md

 :::tip

-If you want to deploy your first DAG without installing any software to your local machine, see [Run your first DAG with GitHub Actions](first-DAG-github-actions.md).
+If you want to deploy your first DAG without installing any software to your local machine, or if you're encountering problems with installing the CLI, see [Run your first DAG with GitHub Actions](first-DAG-github-actions.md).

 :::